FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/coding.rst

 Polish command
 ++++++++++++++++

-Click the "Polishing" icon to enter the Polish command editing interface
+Click the "Polishing" icon to enter the Polish command editing interface.

 This command can set the rotation speed, contact force, extension distance and control mode of the grinding equipment.